Professional Context

 💡 Expert Advice & Considerations

-Don't waste your time trying to use Perplexity to reinvent the wheel - instead, focus on using it to augment your existing workflows and automate tedious tasks, like data analysis and report generation.
+The biggest misconception is that you should use this to reinvent the wheel - instead, focus on using it to augment your existing workflows and automate tedious tasks, like data analysis and report generation.

 Advanced Prompt Library